-‘Drastic Plastic’ was developed in response to our observation at the River Thames Boat Project that plastic flows down the Thames unchecked.
-We work at Teddington Lock, which is the last (or the first) lock on the Thames, so plastic that goes through it flows unchecked into the North Sea.
-For children who come on board to study their local river, this is an important part of its future and its contribution to global environmental health.
+‘Drastic Plastic’ was developed in response to our observation that plastic flows down the Thames unchecked.
+We operate at Teddington Lock, which is the last (or the first) lock on the Thames, so plastic that goes through it flows into the North Sea.
+Children who study the Thames with us learn that plastic pollution is an important part of its future.

-- Share and evaluate what they already know about this issue of marine plastic
+- Share and evaluate what they already know about the issue of marine plastic

-- See how plastic gets shredded until it can barely be seen
+- See how plastic gets shredded and eventually turns into microplastic

-- Examine some of the new alternatives to plastic and thinking how they can be part of a global solution to the plastic problem
+- Identify common uses of plastic, examine some alternatives to plastic and think how they can be part of a global solution to the plastic problem

-Skills not included in the NC, but exercised in this unit are:
+Skills not included in the National Curriculum, but exercised in this unit are: